TomUszyn/PFDA-project/README.md

 - `data/`: A folder containing subdirectories:
     * `csv/`: A folder that stores CSV files.
+      * `raw/`: A folder that stored raw CSV files.
+      * `allData/`: A folder that stores merged, cleaned CSV files.
     * `db/`: A folder stores a database.
-- `analysingCurrencyTrends`: A Jupyter Notebook that includes a plot visualizing temperature over time.
+- `analysingCurrencyTrends`: A Jupyter Notebook that analyzes and predicts currency trends.
+- `functions.py`: A file that contains functions used in the project.
 - `.gitignore`: A file to specify which files and directories should not be tracked by Git.
 - `README.md`: This file, which provides an overview of the repository.
 - `requirements.tx`t`: Dependencies needed to run the Jupyter Notebook.